Douglas Bennett is President Emeritus at Earlham College. He served as President from 1997 to 2011.

 From 1994 to 1997 he was Vice President and chief operating officer of the American Council of Learned Societies in New York City, and from 1989 to 1993 he was the Vice President and Provost at Reed College, in Portland, Oregon.

 From 1973 to 1989 he was a member of the Political Science Department at Temple University in Philadelphia.
 His scholarly publications include Transnational Corporations Versus the State: the Political Economy of the Mexican Automobile Industry, co-authored with Kenneth Sharpe (Princeton University Press, 1985), and many articles on transnational corporations in developing countries, immigration, and other topics in public policy and in higher education.

 He has a B.A. from Haverford College, and M.Phil. and Ph.D. in Political Science from Yale University.

 From 1988 to 2000 he served on the Board of Managers of Haverford College.
-He currently serves on the General Board of the Friends Committee for National Legislation, and on the Corporation and the Standing Nominating Committee of the American Friends Service Committee.
-In the past he has served on various of AFSC’s advisory committees including the Executive Committee of the New York Metropolitan Regional Office, the National Community Relations Committee, and the Latin America Panel of the International Division.
+He currently serves on the Friends Relations Committee and the Quaker United Nations Committee for the American Friends Service Committee.
+In the past he has served on the General Committee of Friends Committee on National Legislation as well as on the boards/school committees of Germantown Friends School and Friends Seminary.

 He is married to Ellen Trout Bennett, and has two sons, Tommy (born 1984) and Robbie (born 2003).
-He is a member of First Friends Meeting in Richmond, Indiana, part of Indiana Yearly Meeting of the Religious Society of Friends (Quakers).
+He is a member of Durham Friends Meeting of the Religious Society of Friends (Quakers).
 His blog posts on Quaker matters can be found on River View Friend and on QuakerQuaker.